 This method is much more effective than a never-ending to-do list because you’re scheduling when you’re going to do the task instead of just knowing the task needs to be done eventually.

-Time blocking creates a more structured day with less confusion and debating about what when things will get done.
+Time blocking creates a structured day with less confusion and debating about what needs to get done and when it'll get done.

 The crucial element to making this technique work is to prioritize your tasks for the day in advance.